Reading time: 8 min

 8.

-Actually, there are other ways to simulate global variables.
-The most curious readers will be able to find them and choose the best option on their own.
+There are other ways to simulate global variables.
+The most curious readers will be able to find content about them and choose the best option on their own.

 System tables

-In nearly every DBMS, there's a specific method for storing metadata about itself.
-Verifying the presence of objects, retrieving a list of tables or their columns—these functionalities all need thorough scrutiny.
-If these tables are utilized in dynamic queries (a common scenario), migration errors may unexpectedly surface during the database's operation.
-Typically, tasks related to migrating system objects are challenging to automate and necessitate manual adjustments.
+Almost every DBMS has a specific way of storing metadata about itself.
+Checking for the presence of objects or retrieving lists of tables and columns requires careful attention.
+If these tables are used in dynamic SQL queries, migration errors may arise during the database's operation.
+Migrating system objects is usually hard to automate and often create the need for manual adjustments.

 Procedure and function calls

-There are significant differences in calling procedures and functions in DB2 and SQL Server.
-For example, to call a function from the previous example with a default parameter, you should use the word DEFAULT in MSSQL:
+There are significant differences in calling procedures and functions in DB2 database and SQL Server.
+For example, to call a function from the previous example with a default parameter, you should use the word DEFAULT in MSSQL Server:

 DB2SQL Server